symfony-cmf/symfony-cmf-docs/bundles/media/introduction.rst

 LiipImagine
 ~~~~~~~~~~~

-For LiipImagine a data loader is included:
+For LiipImagine, a data loader is included:
 ``Symfony\Cmf\Bundle\MediaBundle\Adapter\LiipImagine\CmfMediaDoctrineLoader``.
 It will work for all image object implementing
 ``Symfony\Cmf\Bundle\MediaBundle\ImageInterface`` and is automatically enabled